cdsittampalam/documentation/docs/FAQ.md

 5. Select **Resend Approval Request**.

-6. Follow the steps to approve the withdrawal transaction as a custodian (see [Approve the Withdrawal Transaction as the Custodian](https://qredo.atlassian.net/wiki/spaces/RW/pages/113313695/Approve+the+Withdrawal+Transaction+as+the+Custodian) )
+6. Follow the steps to [approve the transfer transaction as a custodian](/docs/Creating%20Transactions#approve-transfer)